 No matter how cautiously one drives, no motorist has control over the actions of other drivers on the road.
 Motor vehicle accidents are the third most common cause of traumatic brain injuries (TBIs) in the US, and the top cause of TBIs in motorists ages 15 to 44.
 Even survivable TBIs can prove severe, resulting in long-term or even permanent disability.

 If you sustain a TBI in an accident caused by another driver in Texas, you shouldn’t have to bear the cost of your medical care.
 The compassionate legal team at Burwell Nebout Trial Lawyers has been fighting for traumatic brain injury patients for over fifty years, winning substantial compensation and providing exemplary legal advice and services to our clients.
-We are committed to ensuring that each and every one of our clients receives the medical care they deserve, at no cost to themselves.
+We are committed to ensuring that each and every one of our clients receive the medical care they deserve, at no cost to themselves.

 What Is a Traumatic Brain Injury From An Accident?